vikingco/serverless-functions/README.md

 ## Deployment

 You can deploy individual functions using serverless.
-Navigate to the function you wish to deploy, pull in the depencies, and use the deploy command.
+Navigate to the function you wish to deploy, pull in the dependencies, and use the deploy command.

     $ cd github-webhooks
     $ yarn install